-EDSP 0302 - THEORY AND PRACTICE OF COACHING Pre-requisites: EDSP 4302 - THEORY AND PRACTICE OF COACHING
+EDSP 0302 - THEORY AND PRACTICE OF COACHING

 This course will provide coaches with an introduction to the range of concepts, theories and methods employed to understand the learning and performance of psychomotor skills in sport.
 It will also assist coaches in recognising that coaching in all sports goes beyond the technical requirements or rudimentary skills of the game.
 During this course students will have the opportunity to apply this knowledge within the practical context of their choice.
 Options may be chosen from team sports, aquatics or individual sports.